d-j-e/SNPPar_test/README.md

     Global_L124_r1000	43038		281296		0.153
     Global_L124_r2000	63451		398169		0.159

-In the subfolder 'data/Step5/simulated/HCMC_L2)r10p' is the folder with the results for run 1 to 10 of HCMC_L2_r10p (*sans* SeqGen output as discussed above).
-The rest of the outputs for the 11 other datasets are either zipped into a single file (e.g. 'HCMC_L2_r20p.zip' in 'Step5/simulated') or split into separate zipped files (<100 MB for GitHub, e.g. 'Global_L124_r1000_r1_to_r3.zip' in 'Step5/simulated/Global_L124_r1000').
+In the subfolder 'data/Step5/simulated/' there are two sub-folders, FASTA and SNPTables.
+The results for run 1 to 10 of HCMC_L2_r10p are supplied uncompressed in both sub-folders (*sans* SeqGen output as discussed above).
+The rest of the outputs for the 11 other datasets are either zipped into a single file (e.g. 'HCMC_L2_r20p.zip' in 'Step5/simulated/FASTA and /SNPTables') or split into separate zipped files (<100 MB for GitHub, e.g. 'Global_L124_r1000_r1_to_r3.zip' in 'Step5/simulated/FASTA').
+Compressed files need be be unpacked before use.

 # 6. Extract expected mutation events and homoplasies